QTipper/QTipper/README.md

 ### I have a suggestion

 If you want to make a suggestion.
-Please make a new issue and start the title of the issue with "Suggestion: " and then the resdt of your title
+Please make a new issue and start the title of the issue with "Suggestion: " and then the rest of your title

 ### Check these cool guys out